By Hirotaka Yamamoto (@ymmt2005)

 Therefore, Coil setups FoU links and routing rules for sending and receiving in both egress Pods and client Pods.

-Because TCP is a stateful protocol, all packets in a TCP session must be sent to the same egress Pod.
-For this reason, Coil usually enables session affinity of Services in front of egress Pods.
+In order to keep a long TCP session over FoU tunnel, all packets of the session must be sent to the same egress Pod.
+For this reason, Coil enables session affinity of Services in front of egress Pods.

 Coil setups the default route via